United Way works for a healthier America

 - Avoid substance abuse.

-- Access personal safety services for individuals and families who face threats to their immediate well-being, including but not limited to domestic violence, child abuse or neglect, and sexual assault.
+- Have access to personal safety services for individuals and families who face threats to their immediate well-being, including but not limited to domestic violence, child abuse or neglect, and sexual assault.

 - More than 33% of children and adolescents are overweight or obese.
 That’s 25 million kids and teenagers.